farmansk/Farmansk/README.md

-Hi there 👋
+### Hi there 👋
-This is x0rc1ph3r
+# This is x0rc1ph3r

-- 👀 I’m interested in software development
+- 🚩 CTF player with @Invaders0x1
+- 🔭 I’m currently working on improving my evm knowledge and diving deep :)
 - I've done Android development and full stack web development
 - MERN stack developer
 - I've also done some Arduino based projects
-- Currently looking at Blockchain Development and Cyber Security
-- 📫 You can reach me at ig id @farman_sk_24
+- 🌱 I’m currently learning EVM, solidity, rust and highly interested in defi,mev..
+- 👯 I’m looking to collaborate on some defi projects
+- 📫 How to reach me: Discord: x0rc1ph3r / Twitter: https://twitter.com/FarmanShaik4